lauroBRCWB/bookmarks/README.md

 > * Believe in what you are doing.
 > * Feel like a bird.
 You can fly to anywhere you want.
 27. Weeknesses are only weeknesses when you hide them
+28. Keep it cool, delivering outstanding work and you will succeed.
+Proactive people live up to their values and do not bend depending on circumstances.
+Loyalty is another one of my values.

 # [Best practices](https://github.com/laurovalente/bookmarks/blob/master/Best%20practices.md)